BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/pantograph.md

 \
 Congrats!
 Now you’re in.

-### 2. Staking TOMO with Pantograph Extension
+### 2. Staking VIC with Pantograph Extension

-You can stake your TOMO directly on Tomo Master with Pantograph Extension to earn APY (Average Per Year) Interest from 4% – 12%.
+You can stake your VIC directly on Tomo Master with Pantograph Extension to earn APY (Average Per Year) Interest from 4% – 12%.
 Your staking is verified on Blockchain from time to time.

 Step 1: Simply click on ‘Staking’ to start.
 You will be directed to Tomo Master site.